 Just imagine how many possibilities you can have with all these gain settings, EQ and preamp functions combined!

 It’s extremely versatile and touch-responsive!
 Even when you crank the gain pots up, you can barely touch the strings and have very clear sounds.
 When you dig the strings, it will scream and shine!
 If I really wanted to, I could write pages about the versatility of E570 and attempt to define those sounds, however, I find this unnecessary.
-So I will leave you with my hour-long, no talking ENGL E570 review video!
+So I will leave you with my hour-long, no-talking ENGL E570 review video!

 Signal chain: Strat/SG/Hellraiser > Cordial CSI 6 PP Silent 6m > ENGL E570 > EBS PG-58 Flat Patch Cable Gold > ENGL Cabloader > Cordial CSM 2,5 FM GOLD 250 > RME Babyface PRO > Reaper > Valhalla Vintage Reverb

-ENGL E570 review video (no talking)
+ENGL E570 Review & Sound Demo (no talking)